EngineeringEd/promo-ai/README.md

 > N.B.
 Generations can take a little while depending on your hardware.
 With an NVidia GPU installed (Ollama will tell you if it detects one), things should happen within about 5 seconds or less.

+### Troubleshooting
+If running any of the scripts do not work, check that the virtual environment is activated and has stuff installed inside of it.

+Things might error randomly.
+Refreshing the app/ stopping the server generally helps.
+Check the output from the ReAct agent.
+It normally says when it encounters an error or when it gets confused on what to do.